The backstage of e-commerce

 - Integrate the systems that will improve your work in the future.

-- Choose a platform that you actually need in your business.
+- Choose the right ecommerce platform, one that you actually need in your online business.

 - Don’t forget about Conversion Rate

 - If you are not a programmer, do not pretend to be one 😊

 What do you really have to know about ecommerce?